Where to Stay in Tallinn: Top Hotels and Cozy Rentals

 While technically part of Kalamaja, Telliskivi deserves its own mention for its distinct cultural vibe.
 This former industrial complex has transformed into a creative hub filled with colorful street art and eclectic shops.

 Nearby Attractions: Explore the local craft shops, pop-up markets, and cozy cafes.
-It's also just a short walk from the Old Town.
+It's also just a short from the Old Town.

 Who It Suits Best: Great for those who appreciate creativity, local craftsmanship, and a vibrant atmosphere.